 Thursday – A Full Day in Marrakesh

 On Thursday morning, we did a 1/2 day tour of Marrakesh.
 Notable sites included the 16th century Saadian Tombs and Bahia Palace.
 We also purchased Moroccan spices and argan oil before splitting up.
 It was a busy morning so I went back to the hotel to rest, while the others visited Majorelle Botanical Gardens.
 The afternoon and evening were spent relaxing in La Mamounia’s pool area and a food tour through the medina.

 Friday – Hassan II Mosque in Casablanca

 Leaving Marrakesh to go to Casablanca, we did a mini city tour and visited the Notre Dame de Lourdes Cathedral.
 We viewed the exterior of the Hassan II Mosque which is the largest and only mosque in Morocco where non-Muslims may enter.
-The area by our hotel had tons of shops so we purchased gifts to take home.
+The area by our hotel, the Sofitel Casablanca had tons of shops so we purchased gifts to take home.
 I purchased a leather jacket for myself as well as artwork and other souvenirs for friends and family.